-MATERIALS SCIENCE AND ENGINEERING www.matsci.northwestern.edu
+MATERIALS SCIENCE AND ENGINEERING

+www.matsci.northwestern.edu

-Materials science and engineering is a discipline that has expanded rapidly in response to growing demand for materials that make improved use of existing resources or are needed for new technologies.
+The discipline of materials science and engineering has expanded rapidly in response to growing demand for materials that make improved use of existing resources or are needed for new technologies.
 The program at Northwestern is broad based, offering educational and research opportunities in polymer science, ceramics, metallurgy, surface science, biomaterials, nanomaterials, and electronic materials.
-Engineers, scientists, and technologists who work on these different materials all apply basically the same scientific principles governing the interrelation of processing, structure, properties, and material performance.
+Engineers, scientists, and technologists who work on these different materials all basically apply the same scientific principles governing the interrelation of processing, structure, properties, and material performance.
 A key theme of the Northwestern program is the integration of these principles in the systematic design of new materials.

-The department offers an undergraduate program leading to the BS degree.
-The department also participates in the co-op and BS/MS programs.
+The department offers an undergraduate program leading to the BS degree and participates in the co-op and BS/MS programs.
 The curriculum centers on basic engineering and materials course work but also provides the flexibility to focus on different areas of concentration as described below.
-A student's educational experience is broadened by courses in the humanities, arts, sciences, and other areas of engineering.
-The undergraduate program culminates in the senior project, in which each student carries out a research/development project with a faculty member and his or her research group.
+The student's educational experience is broadened by courses in the humanities, arts, sciences, and other areas of engineering.
+The undergraduate program culminates in the senior project, in which the student carries out a research/development project with a faculty member and his or her research group.

 Students who complete the BS program will be well prepared for professional work or graduate study in the application, production, processing, or research and development of materials.
-Graduates find opportunities in materials science and engineering in many other areas, since materials expertise is important in various engineering fields as well as in medicine, physics, and chemistry.
+Graduates find opportunities in many areas, since materials expertise is important in various engineering fields as well as in medicine, physics, and chemistry.